-Includes studies to enable the student to specialize in machining, metrology, tool and die, and manufacturing processes.
-This specialty will allow the student to continue in the Precision Manufacturing Technology's two-year Associate of Applied Science degree program upon completion or permit the student to go to work in a highly rewarding career field in industry.
+This Certificate program includes studies to enable the student to specialize in machining, precision measurement, tool and die, and manufacturing processes.
+Upon completion, this specialty will allow the student to continue in the Precision Manufacturing Technology's two-year Associate of Applied Science Degree program or permit the student to work in a highly rewarding career field in industry.

-Manufacturing Technology, Associate of Applied Science Degree Specialization: Precision Manufacturing Technology
+Precision Manufacturing Technology, Associate of Applied Science

 This degree program provides an environment to develop technical skills.
-All courses are set-up to simulate a working environment.
+All courses are set up to simulate a working environment.

-Technical coursework includes machine tool labs, materials and processes, AutoCAD, CNC, welding and teamwork and problem solving.
-Specialty coursework includes metrology, tool, die, mold and fixture design, advance machine tooling, and courses in production management and cost estimating.
+Technical coursework includes machine tool labs, materials and processes, AutoCAD, CNC, welding and teamwork, and workplace communication.
+Specialty coursework includes quality control, tool, die, mold and fixture design, and advanced machine tooling.

-Precision Manufacturing Technology Tech Prep Ehnhanced Kills Certificate
+Precision Manufacturing Technology, Tech Prep Enhanced Skills Certificate

-The Tech Prep Enhanced Skills Certificate offers students additional classes in the mold design, gauge design, supervision and quality control.
+The Tech Prep Enhanced Skills Certificate offers students additional classes in mold design, gauge design, supervision and quality control.